magicmonkey/lifxjs/Protocol.md

  * Bytes 45 - 46: Unknown, but these seem to be 0x90 0x01 or 0x13 0x05
  * Bytes 47 - 48: Unknown, but always zeroes

+I would guess that some of the unknown bytes (maybe 45,46?) are to do with how fast the bulbs fade from their current state to the target state.

 ## Feedback messages

 The controller bulb appears to send data to the network as UDP packets, but it